RobertWantling/portfolio-website/README.md

 ## General Information

-- A personal website showcasing my recent projects that I have started and I am currently in the process of refactoring and adding new features.
+- A personal website showcasing my recent projects that I have started and where I am continuously in the process of refactoring and adding new features.
-- It is intended to demonstrate my ability as a junior software developer and highlight my strengths as well as show my weaknesses and room for improvement (always open to constructive critisism!)
+- It is intended to demonstrate my ability as a junior software developer and highlight my strengths as well as show my weaknesses and room for improvement (always open to constructive criticism!)
 - I hope throughout the next few months and beyond that I can keep adding and improving this site to further illustrate my coding ability.

 ## Technologies Used